Charge functions for odd dimensional partitions: Introduction

 For 4D, the analogous objects are solid partitions~\cite{macmahon1912ix}.
 They can be visualized by placing boxes in the positive corner of a 4D space.
 Physically, they enumerate equivariant BPS states of D8-D0-branes on the Calabi-Yau fourfolds (CY$_{4}$), $\mathbb{C}^4$, generalizing the correspondence between plane partitions and D6-D0-states on $\mathbb{C}^3$~\cite{nekrasov2019magnificent,bonelli2023adhm}.
 Solid partitions are notoriously difficult to enumerate and their elusive generating function is believed to encode the partition function of D8-D0-branes on $\mathbb{C}^4$.
 The conjectured generating function of solid partitions introduced in~\cite{macmahon2004combinatory} failed at level 6, giving 141 instead of the true value 140 (see developments in~\cite{nekrasov2020magnificent,nekrasov2019magnificent,bonelli2023adhm,szabo2023instanton,kimura2023double,nekrasov2024global,cao2018zero}).

-A BPS algebra emerges by rendering the space of BPS states with an algebraic structure, as shown by Harvey and Moore~\cite{harvey1996algebras,harvey1998algebras}.
-The BPS algebra has three types of operators: Cartan operators, creation operators and annihilation operators.
+A BPS algebra emerges by rendering the space of BPS states with an algebraic structure.
+Harvey and Moore formulated a generic approach to BPS algebras in terms of scattering in generic supersymmetric systems~\cite{harvey1996algebras,harvey1998algebras} and some applications to D-branes on CY’s were developed in~\cite{Kontsevich:2010px}.
+The BPS algebra in terms of Chevalley basis with three types of operators: Cartan operators, creation operators and annihilation operators is presented in \cite{li2020quiver}.
 They can be combined respectively into three generating fields of a complex spectral parameter $u$.
 For each partition, the eigenvalues of the Cartan generating operators are packaged into a meromorphic function of $u$, known as the charge function \cite{li2020quiver,galakhov2024charging}, which in turn governs the action of the creation and annihilation operators.
 With a certain ansatz on the actions of operators of the BPS algebra on the representation vector labeled by an $n$-dimensional partition, one may determine the BPS algebra with the help of its representation theory.
 This is introduced as a bootstrap procedure in~\cite{li2020quiver}.
+Recently, there is an alternative to this approach called double quiver Yangian algebras, where the pole constraint is lifted~\cite{Bao:2025hfu,Bao:2025dqs}.
 A key property of the charge function, which is essential for the BPS algebra, is that its poles are in one-to-one correspondence with the box positions where a box can be added by a creation operator or removed by an annihilation operator.
-So to construct a BPS algebra, we need to derive the appropriate charge function.
-If one has the charge function determined by this crucial property, and furthermore the action of creation/annihilation operators on the representation space, it is possible to write down the algebraic relation of the BPS algebra.
+So to construct a BPS algebra, an attempt to mimic the bootstrap procedure in higher dimensions necessarily begins with the construction of a charge function with such constraints proposed by the alleged bootstrap.